rameshkr1994/Data-Science-Cookbook/Notepad++/Notepad.md

 - Find what: `^`
 - Replace with: `Data_`

-### How to convert code/characters
+### How to convert from a row to column and from column to row

+- From column to row: `CTRL` + ``

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ1MjUxNjE1MSw1MTU3MTQ3NF19
+eyJoaXN0b3J5IjpbMTQ1ODkyNDMwNSw1MTU3MTQ3NF19
 -->